Measurement Framework | The Three Streams GEO Methodology

 CRM

 Compares conversion rates by traffic source: AI-referred visitors vs. organic visitors on the same content.
-This metric justifies GEO investmentβ€”each AI visitor is typically worth more than an organic visitor.
+This metric justifies GEO investment β€” if AI visitors convert at a higher rate, each AI visitor is economically more valuable.

 CRM = AI Traffic Conversion Rate Γ· Organic Traffic Conversion Rate

-Benchmark: AI traffic should convert at a higher rate than organic
+Approach: AI traffic should convert at a higher rate than organic β€” track your own multiplier trend

-Early research suggests AI traffic often converts significantly higher than organicβ€”track your own multiplier trend over time.
+Early research suggests AI traffic often converts significantly higher than organic.
+Track your own ratio over time rather than benchmarking against external numbers.

 Requires GA4 referrer tracking.
 For validation without referrer data, see Assisted-Conversion Deltas below.

-ACF Performance Levels
+ACF Performance Levels (Illustrative β€” varies by category)

 Why Position Weighting Matters for SOV-AI